Arielogg/the_mldm_knapsack/README.md

-Hey guys, I'll add the experiments that we each need to run in our experiments and the type of results I expect us to have:

-## EXPERIMENTS TO RUN ON THE DATASET:
+# TODO: (J-9 !!!)
+### EXPERIMENTS FOR THE SINGLE 0/1 KP PROBLEM (Ariel):

-1. Average time complexity of the algorithm (execution time and theoretical time complexity of your algorithm O(.)).
+1. Average time complexity of the algorithm
+    >Execution time and theoretical time complexity of each algorithm O(.).
-  I recommend you to use the time() function for getting the execution time of each problem of the dataset and find the average of all of them.

 2. Average accuracy with respect to the optimal weight.
 I recommend you to calculate this as:
-     > Total value put into the knapsack by your algorithm/optimal value of the knapsack
+    > Total value put into the knapsack by your algorithm/optimal value of the knapsack.
-     > found in the /low-dimensional-optimum folder).
+   > Found in the /low-dimensional-optimum folder).

 3. Relation between the execution time and the accuracy.
     > Calculate it as accuracy/time.

-### Please upload a file called 'youralgo'.txt with the same name as the algorithm that you're measuring with the experimental results.
-### Also, please try to put the time and accuracy results of each experiment (for each file) in an excel or a csv file.
-### Please use the dataset found in http://artemisa.unicauca.edu.co/~johnyortega/instances_01_KP/
+### EXPERIMENTS FOR THE MULTIPLE KNAPSACK PROBLEM (Franck):

+1. Average time complexity of the simplest algorithms (Greedy, Randomized).
+2. Find accuracy of said algos for said problem.

+### ADDITIONAL ALGOS (Mohammed, Josh):

+### REPORT, PRESENTATION (Ariel, Thomas):

+#### Dataset for the 0/1 knapsack problem: http://artemisa.unicauca.edu.co/~johnyortega/instances_01_KP/
+#### Dataset for the multiple knapsack problem: https://people.sc.fsu.edu/~jburkardt/datasets/knapsack_multiple/knapsack_multiple.html